Introduction to Sealed in C#

 Conclusion

-In the end, we can say that sealed class or sealed method is very useful when we don’t want to expose the functionality to the derived class or when we want to restrict the code so that developers can not extend it.
-Sealed class cannot be derived by any other class and sealed method cannot be overridden.
-Therefore it is a restriction to avoid the inheritance.
+In the end, we can say that a sealed class or sealed method is very useful when we don’t want to expose the functionality to the derived class or when we want to restrict the code so that developers can not extend it.
+Any other class cannot derive a sealed class, and a sealed method cannot be overridden.
+Therefore it is a restriction to avoid inheritance.

 Recommended Articles

 This is a guide to Sealed in C#.
-Here we discuss a brief overview of Sealed in C# and its examples along with its code implementation.
+Here we discuss a brief overview of Sealed in C#, its examples, and its code implementation.
 You can also go through our other suggested articles to learn more –